coq-community/awesome-coq/README.md

 - [CoqHammer](https://github.com/lukaszcz/coqhammer) – General-purpose automated reasoning hammer tool for Coq that combines learning from previous proofs with the translation of problems to the logics of automated systems and the reconstruction of successfully found proofs.
 - [Equations](https://github.com/mattam82/Coq-Equations) – Function definition package for Coq.
+- [MetaCoq](https://github.com/MetaCoq/metacoq) - Project formalizing Coq in Coq and providing tools for manipulating Coq terms and developing certified plugins (i.e. translations, compilers or tactics) in Coq.
 - [QuickChick](https://github.com/QuickChick/QuickChick) – Plugin for randomized property-based testing.

 ## Tools